msalamah/ai-lotl-guard/docs/sagemaker_llm.md

 ## Training Entry Point

 `scripts/sagemaker_train_llm.py` is the entry script for SageMaker.
-It expects:
+It expects the platform to mount each channel under `/opt/ml/input/data/<channel_name>`.
+The launcher configures:

-- `/opt/ml/input/data/training/train.jsonl`
+- `/opt/ml/input/data/train/train.jsonl` (or a single JSONL file placed at the root of the channel)
-- `/opt/ml/input/data/training/val.jsonl`
+- `/opt/ml/input/data/val/val.jsonl`

-and writes adapters + tokenizer + metrics to `/opt/ml/model/`.
+During training it streams progress logs to stdout/CloudWatch, checkpoints under `/opt/ml/model/checkpoints`, and finally writes adapters + tokenizer + metrics to `/opt/ml/model/`.

 ## Launching a Training Job